 Who Will Tell SAP Customers the Truth?

-Web application development, unlike ABAP, as the commenters pointed out, are filled with non-SAP development options.
+Web application development, unlike ABAP, as the commenters pointed out, is filled with non-SAP development options.
 But who will tell SAP customers this?
-Deloitte and Accenture etc. will say to their customers exactly what SAP tells them to.
+Deloitte and Accenture etc., will say to their customers exactly what SAP tells them to.
 Someone has to tell the customers that SAP’s proposals are false.

 But SAP approves consulting partners is for them to serve as copy machines for SAP.

 What SAP is doing is obvious.
 Get ahead of the topic, and create a structure and set of assumptions that reduce the options to remain controlled by SAP.

 SAP wants to live in two worlds — preach the cloud (make Wall Street happy), but keep on-premises types of control.